MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## View work orders on Field Service Mobile

-Like any typical day, the technician logs in to Field Service Mobile and sees his or her  their assigned work orders for that day.
+Like any typical day, the technician logs in to Field Service Mobile and sees their assigned work orders for that day.
 If they need guidance from a remote collaborator who better knows the product, service, equipment, or account being serviced, they can launch the Remote Assist mobile app from the work order.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of four mobile devices showing Field Service Mobile, and the workflow that brings up the Remote Assist launching option.](./media/remote-assist-field-service-mobile.png)